-Testes are the main reproductive organs of the male body that produce sperms.
+Testes are the main reproductive organs of the male body that produce sperm.
 They hang outside the body in scrotal sacs as they need a temperature lower than the body temperature.

 Testes also act as endocrine glands and produce male reproductive hormones (testosterone).

-The sperm is carried by a long tube known as vas deferens of sperm duct into organs called seminal vesicles, where the sperm get nourished and stored.
+The sperm is carried by a long tube known as the vas deferens of the sperm duct into organs called seminal vesicles, where the sperm get nourished and stored.

 It is the tube that carries urine or semen.
-The urethra carries sperms to an organ called the penis which opens to the outside through a male genital pore.
+The urethra carries sperm to an organ called the penis which opens to the outside through a male genital pore.

-It provides a common passage for the urine and the semen.
+It provides a common passage for urine and semen.

 It also produces fluid which is released in the urethra along with the secretion of seminal vesicles.
 The secretion of accessory glands together with sperms is known as semen.

-It is the tiny body that consists of mainly genetic materials and a long tail that helps them to move towards the female germ cell.
+It is a tiny body that consists of mainly genetic materials and a long tail that helps them to move towards the female germ cell.